davenpi/davenpi.github.io/_pages/books.md

 - Steve Jobs by Isaacson
 - Elon Musk by Vance
 - Very Important People by Mears
-- Born to Run
+- Born to Run by McDougall
 - Self Reliance by Emerson
-- Fat City book
-- For Whom the Bell Tolls
+- For Whom the Bell Tolls by Hemingway
-- 1984
+- 1984 by Orwell
 - Les Miserables
 - Man's Search for meaning
 - 100 Years of Solitude